 NM SENIOR FOOD LINE IS 1-800-432-2080

-Senior citizens and anyone else living outside city limits who are self-quarantined and need help should call 575-396-3611, ask for Deputy Martinez.
+Senior citizens (and anyone else) living outside city limits who are self-quarantined and need help of ANY kind should call 575-396-3611, ask for Deputy Martinez.

 LOCAL MENTAL HEALTH: Guidance Center of Lea County, 575-393-3168

 SPECIAL STORE HOURS FOR SR. CITIZENS AND AT-RISK POPULATIONS:

 Dollar General stores – Opening at 7am (one hour early) every day

 Big Lots – Reserving first hour of business every day, 9-10am

 Walmart – Tuesdays only, open one hour early at 6am

 *Frequently wash hands with soap and water for at least 20 seconds;

 *Keep at least 6 feet away from other people;

 *Don’t gather in groups of more than ten (10) people;